Alluxio/alluxio/docs/en/security/Security.md

 Alluxio clients retrieves user information via the class provided by the `alluxio.dora.security.authentication.custom.provider.class` property.
-The specified class must implement the interface `alluxio.dora.security.authentication.AuthenticationProvider`.
+The specified class must implement the interface `alluxio.authentication.security.AuthenticationProvider`.

 This mode is currently experimental and should only be used in tests.